trick77/dockerflix/README.md

 | [Pandora](http://www.pandora.com/)                              | Yes             | Yes |         |
 | [iHeart Radio](http://www.iheart.com/)                          | Yes             |     |         |

-Hulu has blacklisted many VPS providers in the U.S. You have to be lucky to find one which still works.
+<a name="hulu">1</a>: Hulu has blacklisted many VPS providers in the U.S. You have to be lucky to find one which still works.

 ## Contributing